Akaflieg-Freiburg/enrouteManual/05-referencePages/03-settingsDataConnections.rst

     receiver that we have seen.
 Manual configuration of TCP connections should never be necessary.
-If you are aware of hardware that uses an internet address/port combination not covered by the predefined connections, then please open the main menu and use the entry "Bug Report" to let us know,
+If you are aware of hardware that uses an internet address/port combination not covered by the predefined connections, then please open the main menu and use the entry "Bug Report" to let us know.

 To configure a new TCP data connection, proceed as follows.